CHLOzzz/MML/README.md

 Let $v$ denote the input voltage in Volts (V).
 Define $v _{f} = \lfloor v \rfloor$.
 Let $v _{o}$ be the voltage outputted by the quantizers.
 The mappings for all modules available in this plugin are as follows:

-- **Base 2 Logarithm Quantizer (LOG QNT):** Module to produce the non-Pythagorean musical scale of [The Apples in Stereo](https://en.wikipedia.org/wiki/The_Apples_in_Stereo), tuned to the logarithms of whole numbers.
+- **Base 2 Logarithm Quantizer (LOG QNT):** Quantizer that produces the non-Pythagorean musical scale of [The Apples in Stereo](https://en.wikipedia.org/wiki/The_Apples_in_Stereo), tuned to the logarithms of whole numbers.

   $$v _{o} \left( v \ge 0 \right) = v _{f} - 1 + \log _{2} \left( \log _{2} \left( 4 + \lfloor 12 * \left( v - v _{f} \right) \rfloor \right) \right)$$

   $$v _{o} \left( v < 0 \right) = 0$$

-- **Square Root Quantizer (SQT QNT):** Module to produce a musical scale tuned to the square roots of whole numbers.
+- **Square Root Quantizer (SQT QNT):** Quantizer that produces a musical scale tuned to the square roots of whole numbers.

   $$v _{o} \left( v \ge 0 \right) = v _{f} - 1 + \log _{2} \left( \sqrt{4 + \lfloor 12 * \left( v - v _{f} \right) \rfloor} \right)$$

   $$v _{o} \left( v < 0 \right) = 0$$

-- **Power Quantizer (POW QNT):** Module to produce infinite families of musical scales at the turn of a knob, tuned to a special power function.
+- **Power Quantizer (POW QNT):** Quantizer that produces infinite families of musical scales at the turn of a knob, tuned to a special power function.

   Assume $p > 0$.